Q. What assistance can you give me regarding the mechanical design of a suitable enclosure for the electronics that you designed?

 A. We work closely with specialist design consultants who have immense experience of enclosure design of every type.
 Many of the projects we undertake make good use of standard off the shelf enclosures.
 For low volume projects, these are considerably cheaper than bespoke mouldings.
 We will help select standard enclosures and design suitable machining for connectors, LEDs, and visual displays.

-Q. If you design some electronics to my specification, who does the field testing to make sure that it works in all the necessary environments and conditions?
+Q. When you design electronics to my specification, who does the field testing to make sure that it works in all the necessary environments and conditions?

 A. Field testing of our electronic designs is done by you.
 This is a vital part of the design process and is important for the best result.
 Small pre-production batches must be produced and thoroughly field tested.
 Field testing can throw up issues that were not foreseen and covered in the project specification.
 It is just part of the iterative nature of design.
 Fixing these design issues will be at additional cost if required.